metarungame/metarun-contracts/README.md

 * Get the correct balances from the contract using the web3 provider.
 In case of a task crash, you can restart and the balances will continue to be updated.
 `yarn getBalances:<network>`

-* Summation of all balances from several networks.
+* Summarize of all balances from several networks.
-`yarn summationBalances`
+`yarn summarizeBalances`

 * Adding balances to TierSystem contract.
 The value of balance-list-length is set based on gasLimit and gasPrice on the network.
 `yarn setBalances:<network>`